thoughtbot/testing-reusable-workflow/README.md

 # testing-reusable-workflow

 This is a test repo.
 Lots of tests.
 Merged a PR on templates, will the templates still work without the leading "/"?
+Nope, it won't.

 <!-- START /templates/footer.md -->
 ## About thoughtbot